 And It Begins Like This weaves together historical and genealogical research, folklore, Biblical passages, literary theory and criticism, and personal memory to examine the legacy of slavery and its relationship to Black female identity in contemporary America.
-Excerpts of And It Begins Like This have been published in Ninth Letter, Indiana Review, The Los Angeles Review, Carve Magazine, Bennington Review, Passages North, The Adroit Journal, and have won the Harper Palate Prize in Creative Nonfiction and the Disquiet Prize in Nonfiction.
-One of the essays has been listed as a “Notable Mention” in Best American Essays\.
+Excerpts of And It Begins Like This have been published in Ninth Letter, Indiana Review, The Los Angeles Review, Carve Magazine, Bennington Review, Passages North, The Adroit Journal, The Coil, and have won the Harper Palate Prize in Creative Nonfiction and the Disquiet Prize in Nonfiction.
+One of the essays has been listed as a “Notable Mention” in Best American Essays.

 Interview with Deirdre Sugiuchi for Electric Literature

 Interview with John King’s The Drunken Odyssey Podcast (episode 340)

 Interview with Sydney Bradley about one of the essays originally published in Bennington Review